ministryofjustice/data-catalogue/README.md

 ## Component repositories

-- [find-moj-data](https://github.com/ministryofjustice/find-moj-data/) - a read only view of the catalogue with GOV.UK styles
+- [find-moj-data](https://github.com/ministryofjustice/find-moj-data/) - a view of the catalogue with GOV.UK styles
 - [data-catalogue-metadata](https://github.com/ministryofjustice/data-catalogue-metadata) (internal) contains JSON files used to populate the catalogue in development

 ## Environments